okta/okta-aws-cli/README.md

 #### Multiple AWS environments

 To support multiple AWS environments, associate additional AWS Federation applications with an OIDC app.
-The OIDC app **must** have the `okta.apps.read` grant to support admin users.
-To support non-admin users the OIDC app **must** have the `okta.users.read.self` grant.
+The OIDC app **must** have the `okta.users.read.self` grant so that `okta-aws-cli` can inpsect the user's app links to see which AWS Fed apps have been assigned to them.
 The following is an illustration of the association of objects that make up this kind of configuration.

 ![okta-aws-cli supporting multiple AWS environments](./doc/multi-aws-environments.jpg)